Jordin Sparks Gives Birth to First Son With Dana Isaiah

 Rob Kim/Getty Images

 Jordin Sparks and Dana Isaiah are parents!
-The singer and her husband have welcomed their first child, son Dana Isaiah Thomas Jr.
+Sparks' rep confirms to E!
+News she has given birth to her first child, son Dana Isaiah Thomas Jr.

 The baby boy, who will be called DJ, was born May 2 at 9:04 p.m.
 PT at the Natural Birth Center & Women's Wellness in L.A.
 DJ weighed 8 lbs.
 4.5 oz. and measured 21.5 inches, People reports.